Emil von Sauer: Playing

 Regardless of his own opinion initially, Sauer was considered to have emphasized the original Liszt approach to piano as well as a strong Romantic approach to a musical technique which demanded total command of the keyboard in what was known as the Liszt School of piano.
 Unlike his fellow pupil Moriz Rosenthal, who could overwhelm the keyboard with orchestral force, von Sauer was said to caress the piano in a suave, polished manner.
 His recordings show him as a smooth pianist who was inclined toward relaxed tempos and the exactitude of detail over temperament.
 While his playing may have sometimes lacked breadth, it was always elegant and beautifully finished.

 Compositions

-Along with editing the complete piano works of Johannes Brahms and a number of academic works by Pischna, Plaidy and Kullak, Sauer wrote piano concertos, piano sonatas, concert études, piano pieces, and lieder.
+Sauer wrote piano concertos, piano sonatas, concert études, piano pieces, and lieder.
 His compositions have been considered of minor importance.
 Nevertheless, six CDs of his piano music were recorded by Oleg Marshev.

+He also edited the complete piano works of Johannes Brahms and several academic works by Josef Pischna, Louis Plaidy, and Theodor Kullak.